rhyannonjoy/pawfinder-service/docs/tutorials/api-fundamentals/track-adoption-status.md

 Confirm the pet is `available` and contact the shelter directly for detailed status updates.
 - **Review medical history**\
-Use the `medical` field to understand vaccinations and spay/neuter status.
+Use the `medical` field to understand vaccinations and spay/neuter condition.
 Contact the shelter about any concerns before finalizing adoption.
 - **Understand a pet's needs**\
 Check the `intake_date` field for how long the pet has been in the shelter and `description` field for context about their behavior.